hashicorp/terraform-provider-azurerm/website/docs/r/monitor_metric_alert.html.markdown

 * `operator` - (Required) The criteria operator.
 Possible values are `Equals`, `NotEquals`, `GreaterThan`, `GreaterThanOrEqual`, `LessThan` and `LessThanOrEqual`.
 * `threshold` - (Required) The criteria threshold value that activates the alert.
 * `dimension` - (Optional) One or more `dimension` blocks as defined below.
+* `skip_metric_validation` - (Optional) Skip the metric validation to allow creating an alert rule on a custom metric that isn't yet emitted?
+Defaults to `false`.

 ---